 Meaning

-“It was so quiet that morning in Paris that the heels of my two companions and myself were loud on the deserted pavements.
-It was a city of shuttered shops, and barred windows, and deserted avenues.” presents a viewpoint centered on friendship.
-It implies that meaningful bonds require openness and encourages us to remember that small gestures strengthen friendships.
+The message behind “It was so quiet that morning in Paris that the heels of my two companions and myself were loud on the deserted pavements.
+It was a city of shuttered shops, and barred windows, and deserted avenues.” revolves around friendship.
+It suggests that meaningful bonds require openness, making it relatable to many people's experiences.

 Theme